Celia Cruz: Final Year, Illness and Death

-On the afternoon of 16 July 2003, Cruz died at her home in Fort Lee, New Jersey, at the age of 77.
+On the afternoon of 16 July 2003 at 4:55 p.m., Cruz died at her home in Fort Lee, New Jersey, at the age of 77.
 At her express wish, her mortal remains were first transferred to Miami for two days to receive the homage of her Cuban exile admirers at Gesu Church, before a funeral Mass at St. Patrick's Cathedral and burial in the Woodlawn Cemetery in The Bronx, New York.
 An epilogue in her autobiography notes that, in accordance with her wishes, Cuban soil - which she had saved from a visit to Guantánamo Bay - was used in her entombment.